History of Medicine

 Educators from the disciplines of health education, history, literature, science, social studies, and technology collaborate with us to develop content and standards-aligned educational resources that enhance our online exhibitions.
 Together, we develop instructional resources that explore how scientific endeavors are shaped by and influence society and culture.
 The resources engage students in close examination of historical, real-world exhibition materials, in order to address specific learning outcomes, as well as help students expand knowledge, cross-curricular literacy and higher order thinking skills outlined in the K-12 Common Core State Standards (English Language Arts).

 We provide online educational resources for elementary to higher education levels, as well as onsite exhibition tours, school field trips, and professional development programs for K-12 educators.
+The Education Services brochure summarizes our services and can be downloaded for printing and distribution.

 Lesson Plans explore a topic covered in the exhibition and include information about suggested grade levels, required time, learning outcomes, background information, vocabulary, materials, evaluation, extension, and relevant standards.
 Educators with introductory knowledge in topic areas will benefit from detailed class procedures and support materials.
 Teachers will easily be able to assess and adapt all or parts of lesson plans.